Jyarn/tTop/README.txt

   Positional arguments:
   The last 2 arguments are positional arguments (samples tdelay).
-  If there is only 1 positional argument then that will specify how many samples that are to be taken
+  If there is only 1 positional argument then that will specify how many samples that are to be taken Positional arguments are accepted iff --samples or --tdelay is not specified

   Defaults:
     --samples=10 --tdelay=1

+  Ex.
+    ./ttop.out --graphical --user --sequential 100 1

+  Specifying values for --samples and --tdelay:
+    --samples=100
+    --samples 100
+    --samples100
+    --samples= 100

 Implementation:
   Functionality is split into seperate modules: